paulshuker/coppafisher/docs/diagnostics.md

     windows, you have full control over the background images by selecting one.
 You can change their blending mode and opacity so you can see all your background images at once.

-??? note "Max Intensity Projection Toggle"
+??? bug "Max Intensity Projection Toggle"

     It is a [known issue](https://github.com/paulshuker/coppafisher/issues/201) that toggling the Max Intensity Projection off displays the wrong z plane in the Viewer since it always shows the first z plane.
 To fix this, just